thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 ### Performance Metrics

 The training and validation loss recorded for each epoch are shown in [Figure 3](#training-curves).
 The model was trained for 450 epochs, and the best model was selected at epoch 430, where it got the lowest validation loss.
-The close alignment between the training and validation loss curves indicates that the model achieved good generalization without signs of overfitting as the validation performance remained stable throughout the later epochs.
+The close alignment between the training and validation loss curves indicates that the model achieved good generalization without signs of overfitting, as the validation performance remained stable throughout the later epochs.

 <a id="training-curves"></a>